SwiftLaTeX/SwiftLaTeX/README.md

 ## Research Paper
-If you are interested in tech jargons, you could have a look at https://dl.acm.org/citation.cfm?id=3209522&dl=ACM&coll=DL (Though some stuff in the paper has been outdated.)
+If you are interested in tech jargons, you could have a look at https://dl.acm.org/citation.cfm?id=3209522&dl=ACM&coll=DL (Though some stuff in the paper is outdated.)